Frequently Asked Questions (FAQs)

-EWEC drives the planning and forecasting, purchase and supply of water and electricity in the Emirate of Abu Dhabi and beyond.
-EWEC is the sole procurer of water and power within the Emirate of Abu Dhabi and beyond, as well as the primary provider of water and electricity.
-EWEC is part of ADQ, one of the region’s largest holding companies with a diverse portfolio of major enterprises spanning key sectors of Abu Dhabi’s non-oil economy.
+EWEC drives the planning, forecasting, purchase and supply of water and electricity in Abu Dhabi and beyond.
+EWEC performs its role as the sole procurer of water and electricity from independent producers, ensuring the short and long-term balancing of bulk supply and demand for distribution companies.
+EWEC is part of ADQ, one of the region’s largest holding companies with a broad portfolio of major enterprises spanning key sectors of Abu Dhabi’s diversified economy.

 Charged with leading the change in the energy sector, EWEC is responsible for securing appropriate generating capacity and ensuring economic value reaches all stakeholders.
 The company achieves this through careful forecasting and planning that informs the short and long-term balancing of supply and demand.
 EWEC develops long-term water and electricity purchase agreements with water and electricity production companies and establishes bulk supply tariff sales agreements with distribution companies.

 How can my company take part in an EWEC bid?

 To become a supplier, contractor or consultant for our projects or activities, your company should register through eRegistration and follow the steps there.
 The department of the registration process is under Abu Dhabi Distribution Company (ADDC) and is dedicated for the whole sector.

 For IWP/IPP/IWPP projects, an Expression of Interest (EOI) will be publicised and your company can follow the instructions stated in the EOI.

 What steps are your company taking to reduce carbon emissions?